spencerbraun/stats_notes/STATS200/Statistical_Inference_Hypothesis_Testing.md

 ##### Fisher’s Exact Test

-* According to the null hypothesis, the margins of the table are fixes - ie the overall counts for each category.
+* According to the null hypothesis, the margins of the table are fixed - ie the overall counts for each category.
 The randomization determines the counts in the interior of the table (capital letters) subject to the margin constraints, leaving us with one degree of freedom.
 * Under the null $N_{11}$ is distributed as the number of successes in 24 draws without replacement from a population of 35 successes and 13 failures - hypergeometric.
 The probability $N_{11} = n_{11} = p\left(n_{11}\right)=\frac{\left(\begin{array}{l}{n_{1 .}} \\ {n_{11}}\end{array}\right)\left(\begin{array}{l}{n_{2 .}} \\ {n_{21}}\end{array}\right)}{\left(\begin{array}{l}{n_{. .}} \\ {n .1}\end{array}\right)}$
 * We use $N_{11}$ as the test statistic to test the null.

 ##### Chi-Square Test of Homogeneity

 * Suppose that we have independent observations from J multinomial distributions,  each of which has I cells, and that we want to test whether the cell probabilities  of the multinomials are equal—that is, to test the homogeneity of the multinomial  distributions.
+* The set up here is we are testing I cells (the words in Austen’s books) against a number of samples (the different books).
+J is simply a count of the books, so we do not treat the tests as having two moving parameters.
+We look at a given i (word) across the distributions (the books) to see if they have the same frequency of appearing.
 * Example: how close is an admirer to matching Jane Austen’s style using word counts in their works
 * The six word counts for Sense and Sensibility will  be modeled as a realization of a multinomial random variable with unknown cell  probabilities and total count 375; the counts for the other works will be similarly  modeled as independent multinomial random variables.
 * Thus, we must consider comparing J multinomial distributions each having I categories.
 If the probability of the ith category of the jth multinomial is denoted $\pi_{ij}$ ,  the null hypothesis to be tested is: $H_{0}: \pi_{i 1}=\pi_{i 2}=\cdots=\pi_{i J}, \quad i=1, \ldots, I$.
 This is essentially a goodness of fit test